The resurgent Value style could bring market-beating returns for the next five years and beyond as interest rates rise, Robeco’s Value experts say.

-Ramallo says it remains important to look for trends within the market, particularly for an all-cap portfolio like his that can target any size of company.
+Ramallo says it remains important to look for trends within the market, particularly for an all-cap fund like his that can target any size of company.
 Small-cap and mid-cap companies began to enjoy the value rotation first as the large-cap sector is dominated by giant tech companies that fueled the growth stock boom during Covid.

 That tech-driven growth boom may now be over as people return to work and become less reliant on home technology or entertainment.
 “I think this could be the beginning of the end of very strong growth markets that we've witnessed over the last five years,” Ramallo says.